SuperOfficeDocs/data-access/docs/netserver/web-services/index.md

 The web services are bundled in your Developer Tools subscription.

+The service-oriented aspects of NetServer web services provide many means to an end.
 You have the option to:

 * Use NetServer Proxies ([NuGet packages][6])
 * Generate a custom proxy by adding a web service